FDCPA compliance checklist for debt collections compliance can benefit debt collectors at banks and credit unions.

 How CARM-Pro™ Automates Compliance with FDCPA Guidelines

 With most banks and CUs over funding their ALLL during 2020, preparing for past due account increases and projected increases in new consumer debt means that debt collection automation will be vital in 2021.

-Automated recovery compliance solutions, such as CARM-Pro™ Collection and Recovery Manager – Professional by IBS, greatly enhance collection compliance management.
+Automated recovery compliance solutions, such as CARM-Pro™ Collection and Recovery Manager – Professional by Intelligent Banking Solutions, greatly enhance collection compliance management.
 Bankers gain the ability to automatically streamline and document actions that enforce multiple compliance parameters.

 For example, CARM-Pro™ can automatically both send and document key required debtor communication on the proper date with no collector involvement.
 CARM-Pro™ is the proven debt collection management software trusted by hundreds of financial institutions across the U.S.